hlship/dialog-tool/README.md

 > [EDN (Extensible Data Notation)](https://github.com/edn-format/edn) is like JSON on steroids.
 It's the natural choice for Clojure or Joker programmers, but it's close enough to JSON that you should be able to figure it out.

-This file identifies the sources in your project as well as other details needs to build, debug, and test your project.
+This file identifies the sources in your project as well as other details needed to build, debug, and test your project.

+An example `dialog.edn`:

 ```
-{:output-format :z8
- :name "monty-haul"
+{:name "monty-haul"
  :story-sources ["src/*.dg"]
  :debug-sources ["debug/*.dg"
                  "/usr/local/share/dialog-if/stddebug.dg"]